0x20/hackerspace-blueprint/guidelines/README.md

 ### 4.1 Noise

-* People are trying to concentrate in here so
+* People are trying to concentrate in here so,
 * Mind your voice, volume.
 If you are talking to someone on the other side of the space everyone in between can hear you, move closer.
-* We know you like $FOO music, but use a headphone or keep the volume low.
+* We know you like $FOO music, but use headphones or keep the volume low.
 * Don't be afraid to ask if you are not intruding/disturbing.
-* Some moments are more 'loud' than others, so it's not always easy to follow.
-Sometimes "library/office-rules" apply, sometimes workshop-rules and sometimes bar-rules.
+* Some moments are 'louder' than others, so it's not always easy to follow.
+Sometimes library/office-rules apply, sometimes workshop-rules and sometimes bar-rules.
 When in doubt, check with the other members.

 ### 4.2 Network/security

-* Just leave other peoples stuff alone, don't post "*funny*" social network status updates on unattended logged in computers.
+* Just leave other people's stuff alone, don't post "*funny*" social network status updates on unattended logged in computers.
 * Don't sniff the network / no ssl-strip /  rogue dhcp / random script-kiddo stuff.
 It been done before, it's lame.
-* Don't congest the network with (legal) torrenting, just behave nicely, so we don't have to write an aup.
+* Don't congest the network with (legal) torrenting, just behave nicely, so we don't have to write an AUP.